• Skip to main content

 Are radishes good for you?

-Generally speaking, yes.
-They are an excellent source of vitamin C and provide other nutrients such as folate and potassium.
+Yes.
+Radishes provide notable nutrition benefits.
+They are an excellent source of vitamin C and provide other nutrients such as folate, magnesium and potassium.
+They are also a prebiotic food to help fuel good bacteria in the gut.

 Radishes are a long-lasting cruciferous vegetable.
 They are at peak flavor and availability in the spring but you can find them all year long at most major grocery stores.
 They are usually near the carrots and other root vegetables.